Chapter 13 - Evaluation of the patient with "numbness"

 Once the history and exam are completed, and once you are convinced that some sensory component of the nervous system is damaged, various factors need to be weighed to reach a conclusion about the cause.

 The pattern of numbness may help define its origin.
-Numbness confined to a specific nerve or nerve root distribution (see the maps of sensory innervation) lead to consideration of peripheral nerve or nerve root damage.
+Numbness confined to a specific nerve or nerve root distribution (see the maps of dermatomes and peripheral nerve sensory innervation) lead to consideration of peripheral nerve or nerve root damage.
 Loss of sensation on one side of the body is more likely to result from central nervous system damage and if the sensory loss also involves the same side of the face, you can be sure that the cause is located above the level of the pons.